FractalBlocks/Fractal/DEVELOPMENT.md

 - Implement on demand large app loading example (@carloslfu)
 - Implement pouchdb integration example (@carloslfu)
 - Implement the Router inspired on [react-router](https://github.com/ReactTraining/react-router) (STARTED - @carloslfu)
-- Implement register of modules definitions and dispose them when dispose engine (MEMORY)
+- Implement register of modules definitions and dispose them when dispose module (MEMORY)
 - Implement a way to attach disposables to module definitions
 - Implement names for all the modules and examples
 - Implement tests in TESTS.md and document all TODOs